-David Caldwell of The New England Wireless & Steam Museum kindly took the time to answer questions from Sara Brumfield of FromThePage, and discusses their project and experience using the platform.
+David Caldwell of The New England Wireless & Steam Museum kindly took the time to answer questions from Sara Brumfield of FromThePage, and discussed their project and experience using the platform.

 First, tell us about your documents.